KitSarmiento/Professional-README-Generator/README.md

 # Usage

-1. Open the itergrated terminal
+1. Open the integrated terminal
-2. Type node.js
+2. Type node index.js
 3. Answer the prompts or questions
 4. when your done, a (Generated)README file will be generated.